Yoshitaka Nakayama

 Yoshitaka Nakayama (中山義隆, Nakayama Yoshitaka) is a Japanese politician and the current mayor of Ishigaki.
+Nakayama was re-elected in 2022, with endorsements by the Liberal Democratic Party and Komeito.

 In 2020, Nakayama passed a bill changing the name of Tonoshiro (a locale in Ishigaki) to “Tonoshiro Senkaku”, as the Senkaku Islands are a de facto part of Tonoshiro in an administrative sense.
 This was immediately condemned by both China and Taiwan, who also claim sovereignty over the Senkaku Islands (also known as Diaoyu Islands).

+In June 2025, the Ishigaki Council found that some health insurance budget was not discussed via the council, and Nakayama declared false statements to the council.
+Public distrust of Nakayama started to arise.
+On June 18, the Ishigaki Council passed a motion of no confidence against the Nakayama cabinet.
+On 29 June, Nakayama agreed to resign, stating that dissoluting the parliament didn't make sense.